-Today I’m sharing more than twenty healthy bread and breakfast recipes, most of which have been our family’s cornerstone recipes, including the sandwich bread that enabled me to stop buying store bought bread.
+Here are more than 22 healthy bread and breakfast recipes, most of which have been our family’s cornerstone recipes, including the whole wheat sandwich bread that helped me to stop buying store bought bread.

 Do you think breads – and breakfasts – can be healthy?
 I think today we tend to think of breakfasts as indulgent (French toast, eggs with lots of sausage or bacon, etc.) and breads as simply carb overloads.
 But as we talked about in the first part of this Healthy Eating series, there are no bad or good foods when you’re striving for a balanced, nourishing lifetime of eating healthily.

 We’re not aiming for feast-or-famine, deprivation-or-gluttony, or even yo-yo-ing up and down the scale.
 It’s a goal of balance.
 Feeling good about your body and your choices.
 The occasional splurge.
 Enjoying food without it ruling your life and thoughts.